Blogs/Quality Assurance Testing

 Commonly Missed Points In Cross-platform Testing

-7. Form Validation: Input validation may differ.
+Form Validation: Input validation rules may vary across browsers.

 How Automation Helps